-workflow An object of class workflow for which a view is to be created.

-object An object of class view or one of its subclasses.

-ID A unique identifier of the view, most likely created by using the internal guid data, action References to the data and actionItem objects, respectively.
+workflow An object of class workFlow for which a view is to be created. object An object of class view or one of its subclasses.
+ID A unique identifier of the view, most likely created by using the internal guid function. name A more human-readable name of the view. data, action References to the data and actionItem objects, respectively.

-...
 Further arguments that get passed to the generic.

-Views provide a means to bind the results of standard operations on flow cytometry data in a work-flow.
+Views provide a means to bind the results of standard operations on flow cytometry data in a workflow.
 Each view can be considered the outcome of one operation.
-There are more specific sub-classes for the three possible types of operation: gateView for gating operations, transformView for transformations, and compensateView for compensation operations.
+There are more specific subclasses for the three possible types of operation: gateView for gating operations, transformView for transformations, and compensateView for compensation operations.
 See their documentation for details.